-When you’re under a lot of stress, you find it hard to focus on work or on your relationships, and this affects the quality of your life.
+When you’re under a lot of stress, you find it hard to focus on work or your relationships, affecting your quality of life.
 Follow these quick and simple tips to lower your stress levels.

 #1: Sleep for at least 7 to 8 hours every night.

-One of the biggest reasons for people to suffer from stress is that they don’t get enough sleep.
-It’s hard enough to get sleep when you have so many distractions in your life such as TV, social media, gaming, etc. Avoid switching on TV or cruising Facebook as soon as you come home from office.
-Instead, meditate or go out for a walk, or relax with a good book in hand.
+One of the biggest reasons people suffer from stress is their lack of sleep.
+It’s hard enough to get sleep when you have so many distractions, such as TV, social media, gaming, etc. Avoid switching on the TV or cruising Facebook as soon as you leave the office.
+Instead, meditate, walk, or relax with a good book.
 That will calm you down, and you will get the 7-8 hours of restful sleep you need.

 #2: Take the right kind of supplements.

-There are a number of supplements you can take which help reduce some of the stress and anxiety that you feel.
-Examples of such supplements are lemon balm, Ashwagandha, Kava-Kava, Valerian and Omega-3 supplements.
-Taking one or two cups of green tea every day can help reduce your stress levels as well.
+There are several supplements you can take that help to reduce some of the stress and anxiety that you feel.
+Examples of such supplements are lemon balm, Ashwagandha, Kava-Kava, Valerian, and Omega-3 supplements.
+Taking one or two cups of green tea daily can also help reduce your stress levels.

 #3: Visit a therapist.

-When you feel like you’re under a lot of stress, and things are getting out of control, maybe you need to talk to someone.
-It would be a good idea to visit a therapist and talk to them about the issues that trouble you, which cause you so much stress.
-The therapist will put your problems into the right perspective and help you find a solution for them.
+When you feel like you’re under a lot of stress and things are getting out of control, maybe you need to talk to someone.
+It would be a good idea to visit a therapist and talk to them about the issues that trouble you and cause you so much stress.
+The therapist will put your problems into the right perspective and help you find a solution.

 Deep relaxation techniques such as meditation can calm you down and help you focus better.
 Meditation helps you stay in the present and stop worrying about the future.